Existence and uniqueness for non-Markovian triangular quadratic BSDEs: Introduction

 \subsection{Our results}

 \paragraph{Triangular Quadratic BSDEs.}

 The main result of the paper, Theorem \ref{thm:main-tri}, is an existence and uniqueness result for equations whose drivers are triangular quadratic.
 This means, roughly speaking, that the driver $f$ is quadratic and its $i^{\text{th}}$ component depends sub-quadratically on the $j^{\text{th}}$ component of $\kz$, whenever $j > i$.
 In addition to this primary structural condition, we assume also that $f$ satisfies the (AB) condition from \cite{xing2018}, and that $f$ has some regularity in the sense of Malliavin calculus.
 Triangular quadratic drivers are generalizations of diagonally quadratic drivers, and in that sense our results generalize those of \cite{HuTan16} (though a strict comparison of the results is not possible because of the Malliavin regularity and (AB) assumptions).
 Our triangular quadratic drivers also generalize those considered in \cite{luo2020}, which have a triangular structure, but of a much more specific form.
-On the other hand, triangular quadratic generators still admit Lyapunov functions, and so Theorem \ref{thm:main-tri} can be viewed as a partial generalization of the results of \cite{xing2018} to the non-Markovian setting.

 To prove Theorem \ref{thm:main-tri}, we use the approach of \cite{Briand-Elie} for one-dimensional quadratic BSDEs.
 Namely, we first assume that $\xi$ has bounded Malliavin derivative and $f$ is smooth in $y$ and $\kz$, and we produce a sequence of Lipschitz drivers $f^k$ approximating $f$ with corresponding solutions $(Y^k, \kZ^k)$.
 We differentiate each of the approximate equations to get a linear BSDE, whose coefficients can be estimated in the space $\bmo$ (see the notations and preliminaries section below).
 Finally we apply estimates for linear BSDEs with $\bmo$ coefficients to conclude that $\sup_k \norm{\kZ^k}_{\linf} < \infty$, and thus $(Y^k,\kZ^k)$ solves the original equation when $k$ is sufficiently large.
 The success of this approach in dimension one relies on two key facts: \begin{enumerate} \item When $n = 1$, we can always guarantee that $\sup_k \big(\norm{Y^k}_{\sinf} + \norm{\kZ^k}_{\bmo}\big) < \infty$, i.e. the approximation scheme is bounded. \item There is a good theory for one-dimensional linear BSDEs with $\bmo$ coefficients, and in particular a-priori estimates for such equations are available. \end{enumerate} Unfortunately, neither of these statements generalize to higher dimensions.
 Nevertheless, the condition (AB) does allow us to conclude that $\sup_k \big(\norm{Y^k}_{\sinf} + \norm{\kZ^k}_{\bmo}\big) < \infty$, and the triangular structure, together with the new results for linear BSDEs with $\bmo$ coefficients obtained in Section \ref{sec:linear}, provides the necessary estimates.